 Coddington holds the rare distinction of having worked with some of fashion’s most celebrated photographers both in front of and behind the camera.
 She worked initially as a model, appearing in editorials photographed by Helmut Newton, Norman Parkinson and Guy Bourdin, among others.
 In 1968, she began working as a fashion editor at British Vogue, where she remained for nineteen years, rising to the position of Fashion Director and initiating her long-term working relationship with Anna Wintour.
 In 1988, Coddington joined Wintour at American Vogue, embarking on a creative odyssey incomparable among living fashion editors.
 Coddington’s on-set collaborations at Vogue have brought about many of the most iconic photographs in fashion history.

-Coddington’s namesake fragrance, Grace by Grace Coddington, was created in 2016 in collaboration with Comme des Garçon Parfum.
+Coddington’s namesake fragrance, Grace by Grace Coddington, was created in 2016 in collaboration with Comme des Garçons Parfums.
 The fragrance, inspired by her lifelong love of roses, is packaged in a distinctive bottle alluding to her fondness for cats.

 Coddington has received two lifetime achievement awards, one from the CFDA in 2002 and another at the Clio Awards in 2016.
 In 2009, Coddington received the prestigious Isabella Blow award.

-Coddington currently contributes to both American Vogue and British Vogue.
+Coddington is currently a contributor to British Vogue and W Magazine.
 She is based in New York City.